reagento/adaptix/docs/specific_types_behavior.rst

 but which are a subclass of some union case, the base class dumper is used.
 If there are several parents, it will be the selected class that appears first in ``.mro()`` list.

-Also, builtin provider can not work with union containing non-class type hints like ``Union[Literal['foo', 'bar'], int]``.
+Also, builtin dumper can not work with union containing non-class type hints like ``Union[Literal['foo', 'bar'], int]``.

 Iterable subclasses